aqil18/aqil18/README.md

 ### Hi there 👋

 # 💫 About Me:
-I am currently working on an internship tracking chrome extension
+I am currently working on my own personal website.

 ## 🌐 Socials: